EpiCARE History

 EpiCARE history

-The ERN EpiCARE was launched in 2017, as part of the 24 ERNs labelled by the European Commission, coordinated by Pr.
-Helen Cross from the Great Osmond Street Hospital in London.
-Due to the brexit and their close cooperation, Pr.
-Alexis Arzimanoglou from the Hospices Civils de Lyon was elected as new coordinator from March 2019 on.
-The coordination team is composed of member from the Great Osmond Street Hospital and the Hospices Civils de Lyon.
+The ERN EpiCARE was launched in 2017, as part of the 24 ERNs labelled by the European Commission.
+Before the Brexit it was coordinated (2017-2019) by Pr.
+Helen Cross , currently President of the ILAE, from the Great Osmond Street Hospital in London, UK.
+Starting March 2019, the coordination was entrusted to Pr.
+Alexis Arzimanoglou from the Hospices Civils de Lyon, France.

 EpiCARE's history